NorthStarUAS/Simulator/fgfs/README.md

-# FGFS Interface
+# FlightGear Interface

+The FlightGear open-source flight simulator can provide a visual display for interactive sim flying once a model has been built.

-The FlightGear flight simulator (open-souce) can be launched in a viewer only mode.
+FlightGear can be launched in a viewer only mode.
 The rc-sim simulation script can send the sim results to FlightGear via udp packets and FlightGear will show the visual animation of the sim.

 1. Install the rc-sim.xml file into the FlightGear data Protocols subdirectory.